 Releasing Nemo, Throneburg turned and began firing back.
 A bullet went through Nemo’s right eye that went out his mouth, while Throneburg got shot in the shoulder.
 Ignoring his injury best he could Nemo proceeded to attack the Vietcong enemy.
 Because of Nemo’s bravery this saved Throneburg’s life and gave him enough time to call for backup.

-Since Nemo was wounded he crawled over to his owner and used his body to cover him best he could.
+Since Nemo was wounded, he crawled over to his owner and used his body to cover him best he could.
 Both were rescued in the end but Nemo stayed in protection mode and would not let the rescue team anywhere near Throneburg.

 Nemo and Throneburg are Honored:

 They both received many honors after returning home to the U.S. after being treated for their severe injuries.
 Throneburg was awarded the Bronze Star Medal and two Purple Hearts for his bravery in battle.
-Because Nemo’s injuries were so bad he had to have many skin grafts done in order to restore his appearance.
+Because Nemo’s injuries were so bad, he had to have many skin grafts done in order to restore his appearance.
 There was nothing they could do though about his right eye and he was left blind in that eye.

 Not many canines made it back from Vietnam and Nemo was one of the lucky few to come back alive.
-Nemo was the first military canine to retire from active duty service.
+Nemo was the first military canine to retire from active-duty service.
 He was stationed at Lackland Air Force Base and received a permanent kennel to call home.
 The courageous pup spent the remainder of his years recruiting thousands of soldiers until until his death in December of 1972.
 He was eleven years old.

-3. Best in Show: Rumor
+3. Famous German Shepherd Who Won Best in Show: Rumor

-If you prove to be a huge fan of dog shows then you might just be familiar with the name ‘Rumor.’
-Rumor, who’s full name is “GCH CH Lockenhaus’ Rumor Has It V Kenlyn” was five years old when she won Best in Show at the 141st Westminster Kennel Club Dog Show in 2017.
+If you prove to be a huge fan of dog shows, then you might just be familiar with the name ‘Rumor.’
+Rumor, whose full name is “GCH CH Lockenhaus’ Rumor Has It V Kenlyn” was five years old when she won Best in Show at the 141st Westminster Kennel Club Dog Show in 2017.
 Though she was not the very first German Shepherd to win Best in Show, she was the first GSD to win the title since 1987.

 After two nights of stiff competition that proved to be very challenging, Rumor, along with her handler Kent Boyles, took the prestigious title.
 This decision was made by the amazing judge Thomas H. Bradley lll who has been a part of the canine competition his whole life.
 Bradley had this to say about the breed’s majesty.